up42/up42-webhooks/README.md

 This repository contains code for using webhooks with [UP42](https://up42.com).

-It is divided in several parts:
+It is divided in two parts:

  1. Low code version with Python snippets to be used together with [pipedream](https://pipedream.com).